 This Plan recommends a network of major highways, arterial roads, and local streets that provide safe access and help shape the community's character.
-The Plan includes recommendations for major infrastructure projects to support existing and proposed development based on build-out of the LSC to the proposed maximum zoning capacity.
-Maximum zoning capacity is not always achieved and some of the street network recommendations may not be necessary.
-Staging of development and infrastructure provision, particularly the CCT, is addressed in the Implementation section.
-Revisiting the Plan in six years will assess the pace of build-out and the need for infrastructure delivery.
+The Plan includes recommendations for major infrastructure projects to support future growth and development based on buildout of the LSC to the proposed maximum zoning capacity.
+Maximum zoning capacity is not always achieved and some of the street network

-The proposed local street network will create a finer grid than exists today and improve vehicular and pedestrian connections between the districts.
-Streets and transit will tie the districts together.
-The LSC Loop will unify the pedestrian and bicycle circulation system with sidewalks, bikeways, trails, and paths that provide options for mobility as well as recreation.
+The proposed local street network will create a finer grid and improve vehicular and pedestrian connections between the districts.
+Streets and transit tie the districts together.
+The LSC Loop unifies the pedestrian and bicycle circulation system with sidewalks, bikeways, trails, and paths that provide mobility and recreation options.

-The local street network should be built to business district street standards with sidewalks on both sides and lower speeds.
+The local street network should be built to business district street standards with sidewalks on both sides.
 Business district streets are two lanes with parking on one side (60-foot right-of-way) or both sides (70- or 100-foot right-of-way) and should include curb extensions at crosswalks to further reduce pedestrian exposure to vehicular traffic.
+The proposed streets on the LSC Circulation map are intended to show the general locations of new streets, not the actual alignments.
+Specific alignments of proposed streets will be determined through the regulatory development review process.